braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/inapp_messages.md

 {% endsubtab %}
 {% endsubtabs %}

 To use this delegate, assign it to `brazeInAppMessagePresenter.delegate` after initializing the `braze` instance.

+{% alert note %}
-(Note: BrazeUI can only be imported in Objective-C or Swift.
-If you are using Objective-C++, you will need to handle this in a separate file.)
+`BrazeUI` can only be imported in Objective-C or Swift.
+If you are using Objective-C++, you will need to handle this in a separate file.
+{% endalert %}

 {% subtabs %}
 {% subtab OBJECTIVE-C %}